-The Commission therefore presents the 1997 Demographic Report as the basis for reflection and reaction by policy makers throughout the Union.
+The Commission therefore presents the 1997 demographic report as the basis for reflection and reaction by policy-makers throughout the Union.

-&lt;sup>1 See " The demographic situation in the European Union - 1995 ", European Commission, Directorate General V
+) See 'The demographic situation in the European Union - 1995', European Commission, Directorate-General V.

-&lt;sup>2 Malta has been included although, for the time being, this country has frozen its membership application.
+&lt;sup>2) Malta has been included although, for the time being, this country has frozen its membership application.

+Part 1

-PART 1 Impact of demographic change on the labour market
+Impact of demographic change on the labour market